martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 There are problems associated with the current services:

 -   The phone line is an expensive operation.
-There would be significant cost savings in offloading some of the phone line traffic to other, more cost effective interfaces
+There are significant cost savings in offloading some of the phone line traffic to other, more cost-effective interfaces.

 -   The website is vast and users often have difficuty finding the right information.
 Users are often in a heightened emotional state when interacting with the website as they may have recently been diagnosed with cancer.
 The typical age of users is older than most website and users may be less comfortable navigating a large website

 -   Many of the calls to the help desk result in agents directing the users to the right place on the website.

--   The phone line is only open 9:00 \> 20:00 Monday-Friday
+-   The phone line is only open 9:00 until 20:00 Monday-Friday

 MacMillan want to make it easier and quicker for users to access information when and how they need to.
 This includes making website information more discoverable and providing a backfill for times when the phone line is either closed or busy.

-MacMillan also want to make it easy for user to request a call from a human.
+MacMillan also want to make it easy for users to request a call back from a human.

 When users are using a non-human interface, Macmillan would like to do a human hand-off for scenarios that require it.
 For example if someone says "I really want to talk to someone", the interface should broker a conversation with a real human.

 Solution and Steps
 ------------------

 The solution was a bot focussed on answering frequently asked questions and guiding people to the relevant part of the Macmillan website via a conversational user interface.

 The bot will help people find the information they are looking for by either providing information directly via the bot or by linking to the relevant place online.

-The following quote explains why MacMillan see bots as an importnat new channel for their users ...
+The following quote explains why MacMillan see bots as an important new channel for their users ...

 >   "The Macmillan web site contains a huge range of information and resources to support people affected by cancer; however the specific resources that are most relevant to an individual can take time to navigate to and find.
 We have evidence that significant numbers of people will instead call our Macmillan Support Line (MSL), that operates between 9AM and 8PM, Monday to Friday, and ask for the information that way instead.
 We therefore see a natural opportunity to leverage 'Conversation as a Platform' technology, to allow people to 'ask' us for the information they require - both as a way to triage requests that may otherwise end up coming through to MSL, and to offer a more guided and natural search experience for people during the hours when the Support Line is not available.
 A combination of chat bot and AI technolgies such as natural language recognition should allow us to achieve this."
 <cite>Nick Palmer, Senior Applications Developer, MacMillan</cite>

-The focus area in terms of source information will be on the 'Information and Support' section of the website which caters for people asking for information about cancer as opposed to donating, volunteering or finding out about Macmillan.
+The focus area in terms of source information will be on the 'Information and Support' section of the website which caters for people asking for information about cancer as opposed to donating, volunteering or finding out about
+Macmillan.
 Going forward the bot may explore these areas too, but MacMillan are keen to execute well on a small, specific area first.

 MacMillan would also like to capture responses to the conversation and feed it through to CRM.

 There are three main interactions within the bot flow, they are as follows